8 Destinations You Need to Visit for Adventure Travel in New Zealand

-For those with limited time in Abel Tasman, you can get a great taste of the beaches, forest and waters with a kayaking day tour.
-Many operators in Kaiteriteri and Marahau will take you by water taxi into the national park then either take you on a guided or self-guided kayaking trip.
+For those with limited time in Abel Tasman, you can get a great taste of the beaches, forest and waters with a kayaking day tour (more info on Viator and Tripadvisor).
+Many operators in Kaiteriteri and Marahau will take you by water taxi into the national park, then either take you on a guided or self-guided kayaking trip.
 Kayak the whole day or choose to kayak one way along the coastline then take part of the Abel Tasman Great Walk back to the starting point.

 Abel Tasman in 2-3 Days